Slaughter16/Proxmox-Networking-Lab/README.md

 - **Proxmox VE** with `vmbr0` (WAN) and `vmbr1` (LAN)
 - **pfSense** as router/firewall using VLAN trunking
 - **Pi-hole** for DNS filtering and ad blocking
-- Simulated VLANs for Clients, Servers, and Security Zones
+- VLANs used to segment Clients, Servers, and Security Zones
-- Multiple VMs representing real-world roles in a segmented network
+- Multiple VMs simulating real-world enterprise roles

 ---